mongoose84/buffer/README.md

 # buffer

 This project has a FastAPI server that sends sine waves on a websocket.
 It also has a client side that is a React project to visualize the data being sent.
+After receiving data it adds it to a circular buffer that then holds the data until the UI is ready to take the data.
 ![alt text](Screenshot.png)

 ## 1st time install